What Is American Studies?

 The American Studies major at the University of New Mexico offers undergraduate students unparalleled flexibility in designing a course of study of their own choice, one that draws on a curriculum of remarkable breadth and taught by a faculty of national prominence.

 In no other department on campus can a student find such a wide exposure to so many areas in cultural, political and environmental studies.

-The large faculty in American Studies offer courses in six major areas:
+The large faculty in American Studies offer courses in eight major areas: